The Road to Benchmarked MITRE ATT&CK Alignment: Threat Resilience Metrics

 Start with a common denominator.
 In order to prioritize alignment to MITRE ATT&CK and specific threat actor techniques, we need to agree to which techniques matter the most.
 We’ve tackled this and have a solution to share with you.
 The solution is an Index of MITRE ATT&CK which is a representative sample of ATT&CK and does not try to emulate too much, and certainly not all of it.
 It’s an Index just like the S&P, the Dow Jones, etc. It changes over time with threats but never tries to describe every threat at once.

-Starting in early 2020, we drew together friends from organizations you would know in the financial services industry, specifically friends who care about threat intel, hunting, red, purple and blue.
+Starting in early 2020, we drew together friends from organizations you would know, specifically friends who care about threat intel, hunting, red, purple and blue.
 This group agreed to the top five threat actors targeting their sector.
 We went to MITRE ATT&CK and filtered on the techniques that ATT&CK attributed to those threat actors.
 Thankfully we didn’t stop there or I’d have nothing but a chart for you The next essential step was to create specific, repeatable test procedures for each of those techniques, down to the command line level where needed.
 We did that, incorporated the group’s feedback, and released v1.
 We created a shared purple team / threat emulation plan that would be consistently performed and repeatable across organizations.
-The original Financial Services Index was 56 test cases.
+The original Index was 56 test cases.
 Sound like the basis for a hyperbole metric?
 Absolutely not.
-The current version of Financial Services Threat Index is 70 test cases and covers 10 threat actor groups.
-Not too big, not too small.
-It can be emulated in 2.5 days once you know what you’re doing.
-The Threat Resilience Metric is successful outcomes / 70.

-You can download the Health Threat Index here.
+Find out more about the Threat Index here.

 Threat Resilience Metric Over Time